University of Waterloo – Conrad Grebel University College

 - Diversity – wide range of music classes to choose from (performance, history, theory), and music peers who have a range of interests and abilities

 Learn more through our future Music students page.

 Peace and Conflict Studies (PACS)

 Pursue peace, justice and social change through a vibrant interdisciplinary program.
 Waterloo’s PACS program is housed at Grebel.
 Things you can expect:

 - Tailorable degree – take courses in legal studies, psychology, political science, etc., and have them count toward your PACS major.

-- Preparation – for a variety of career opportunities such as, law, community development, education, social services, etc.
+- Preparation – for a variety of career opportunities such as law, community development, education, social services, and more.